KonstantinKliukhin/next-fsd-eslint-plugin/README.md

 - ignorePatterns
 - testFilesPatterns

-How I use this option in my projects:
+How I use these options in my projects:

 ```json
 {